FunbiOyede/Tripped/README.md

 - This project also uses a cache aside caching technique on the trips routes.
 For more information about caching techniques see [Caching Techniques](https://bluzelle.com/blog/things-you-should-know-about-database-caching#:~:text=Cache%20Aside,will%20retrieve%20the%20data%20directly.)
 - This project also uses open weather api to get weather data for specific locations.
 So head on to [Open weather](https://openweathermap.org/api) to get your api key.
 - Also Create an account with [MongoDB Atlas](https://cloud.mongodb.com/) using the FREE plan.
+- The project also make use of Amazon S3

 ### Getting Started